Grand Lodge of Kentucky

 A Grand Hall for the Grand Lodge was completed in Lexington on October 26, 1826, after plans for it started in 1813 and begun in 1824.
-While being built, the Grand Lodge was blessed to meet with fellow Freemason Marquis de Lafayette in 1825.
+While being built, the Grand Lodge met with fellow Freemason Marquis de Lafayette in 1825.
 Also among the notable events of the building was use as a hospital during a cholera outbreak in 1833, as well as the only two Indian Masons received in Lexington.
 After three years of discussion, the headquarters of the Grand Lodge were moved to Louisville in 1833.
-After the Grand Hall was destroyed by fire on 1837.
+The Grand Hall was destroyed by fire on 1837.
 When a new Grand Hall was built on the site of the original on September 1, 1841, the Grand Lodge returned to Lexington until 1858, when it returned to Louisville, where the headquarters remains to this day.

 After the Anti-Masonic movement petered out, the Grand Lodge founded several institutions.
 In 1841 the Masonic University was started in La Grange, but it closed in 1881.
 The Grand Lodge later founded an Old Masons' Home in Shelbyville in 1901, and a Masonic Widows and Orphans Home in Louisville in 1867, due to the number of widows and orphans caused by the American Civil War.
 World War I and the ensuing Spanish influenza outbreak caused overcrowding, and a larger orphan's home was constructed at the present-day location (the Saint Matthews area of Louisville), with residents moving to it in 1926.
 The largest concentration of orphans at the home was 632 in 1930.
 The last orphan left in 1989, resulting in the home being solely for senior care.
 Both now accept residents who do not have Masonic connections.
 The Home is the oldest Masonic foundation in North America.